EE3300/EE5300 Electronics Applications

 This subject uses a 7-week block mode format.
 There are 6 weeks of classes and the final week is for assessment.
 It is expected that you can devote approximately 18 hours per week to this subject.

-The subject is designed around a series of practical projects.
-The practicals should be viewed as the central priority of the subject.
+The subject is designed around a series of practical projects and an extended design project.
+The practicals and the project should be viewed as the central priority of the subject.
 The intent is for you to develop your understanding of electronics by building and testing circuits.
 The associated theory is presented so that you can understand what you’re building and how it works.

 The weekly schedule is illustrated in Figure 1.
 You must begin each week by studying the course material.
 There are no traditional lectures.
 Don’t come to the classes unprepared.
 We’ll use the workshops to discuss the material and practice analysis and design.